AI-multimodal/Lightshow/paper.md

 design.
 In comparison to experiments, which can be expensive and time-consuming, _in silico_ materials design frameworks can quickly screen the most promising candidates for target applications by running high-throughput calculations, allowing for a systematic down-sampling of the intractably large chemical space.
-The emergence of the high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in materials design.
+The emergence of high-performance computing hardware architecture combined with the development of efficient structure search algorithms continues to fuel the advance of first-principles simulations in materials design.

 Spectroscopy is an important experimental characterization technique that probes a sample based on the physics of light-matter interaction.
-Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, ultraviolet–visible, and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states in the conduction bands.
+Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, ultraviolet–-visible, and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states in the conduction bands.
 XAS is particularly useful because it is element-specific